nlml/nlml.github.io/_posts/2019-06-29-placeholder.md

 The metric for this competition was *lwlwrap* (an implementation of this metric can be found [here](https://www.kaggle.com/christoffer/lwlwrap)).
 Without going into too many details, it can be stated that lwlwrap works as a *ranking* metric.
 That is, it does not care what score you assign to the target tag(s), only that those scores are higher than the scores for all other tags.

-I theorised that using a hinge loss instead of binary cross-entropy might be more ideal for this task, since it too only cares that the scores for the target classes are higher than all others.
-I used Pytorch's [`MultiLabelMarginLoss`](https://pytorch.org/docs/stable/nn.html#multilabelmarginloss) to implement a hinge loss for this purpose.
+I theorised that using a hinge loss instead of binary cross-entropy might be more ideal for this task, since it too only cares that the scores for the target classes are higher than all others (binary cross-entropy, on the other hand, is somewhat more constrained in terms of the domain of the output scores) I used Pytorch's [`MultiLabelMarginLoss`](https://pytorch.org/docs/stable/nn.html#multilabelmarginloss) to implement a hinge loss for this purpose.
 This loss is defined as:

 $$
 \text{loss}(x, y) = \sum_{ij}\frac{\max(0, 1 - (x[y[j]] - x[i]))}{\text{x.size}(0)}